Biscayne Park, Florida

 Biscayne Park is a village in Miami-Dade County, Florida, United States.
+It's also part of the Miami metropolitan area of South Florida.
+As of the 2020 census, the population was at 3,117 residents.

+History

 Biscayne Park was developed in the 1920s by Arthur Griffing and annexed into the city of Miami in 1925.
 With the arrival of the Great Depression, Miami gave up its jurisdiction, and Biscayne Park was incorporated as its own town in 1931.
 In 1933, the town decided to become a village, and changed its name to the Village of Biscayne Park.
-As of the 2020 census, the population was 3,117.

 Geography

 Biscayne Park is located 9 mi north of downtown Miami at 25°52′55″N 80°10′51″W (25.881972, –80.180868).
 It is bordered to the north by the city of North Miami and to the south by the village of Miami Shores.
 The Biscayne Canal forms the southwest border of the village, and the Florida East Coast Railway forms the southeast border.

 According to the United States Census Bureau, the village has a total area of 0.6 sqmi, of which 0.02 sqmi, or 2.82%, are water.